Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Gratuity confusion: A hidden charge surprise

 You should always factor gratuities into your cruise price.
 Like them or loathe them, cruise lines use them to supplement the pittance they pay most staff.
-However, the automatic 18% tip added onto purchases like spa treatments, individual drinks, and other premium amenities feels like a cruise ship rip-off.
+However, the automatic gratuities added onto purchases like spa treatments, individual drinks, and other premium amenities—typically around 18% to 20% depending on the cruise line—can feel like a cruise ship rip-off.

 I always prepay gratuities when booking my cruise to avoid a nasty surprise when I get my final bill.
 I also plan for tipping individual crew members who are especially helpful, especially the cabin steward.
 So, I always pack enough small bills for tipping.